Sakhinamammadzade/holbertonschool-simple_shell/README.md

 ======================

 -   By Julien Barbier
--   Project to be done in teams of 2 people (team: Arsene Awounou, Ukinomeme Oziegbe)
+-    Project to be done in teams of 2 people (your team: Elvin Allahverdiyev, Sakina Mammadzade)

 Tasks